huotianjun/Webmqx/README.md

 How to use in web service
 -------------------------

-For example of PHP (with pthreads enabled), the web service framework is like this (reference in <href="http://www.rabbitmq.com/tutorials/tutorial-six-php.html">):

-(PHP amqp client library supported by https://github.com/pdezwart/php-amqp here.)
+For example of PHP (with pthreads enabled), the web service framework is like this (reference in <href="http://www.rabbitmq.com/tutorials/tutorial-six-php.html">, and PHP amqp client library supported by https://github.com/pdezwart/php-amqp ):

 ```PHP